samwindels/safepy_fork/README.md

 We use the SAFE framework for evaulation purposes in the following paper:
 > insert paper here

-To enable the use of SAFE in our experiments, we have made the following changes to the original codebase in this fork:
+To enable the use of SAFE in our experiments, we added the following functionality in this fork:
 - We added the option to read precomputed 2D embeddings